More Coyote Tracks

 Coyote track front foot.
 Photo copyright by Kim A. Cabrera 2009.

 This is another front pawprint from a coyote.
-The heel pad printed very clearly on this one.
+The metacarpal pad printed very clearly on this one.
 Coyote tracks are surprisingly small.
 The outer toes are tucked neatly behind the two leading toes, giving the overall track a very oval, or egg-shaped, appearance.

 Coyote track hind paw.
 Photo copyright by Kim A. Cabrera 2009.